-In this post, I will show you on how to use search in outlook to find emails properly.
-We will learn on how to narrow your search criteria for better searches in Outlook.
-You can use Outlook search for words in attachments, search by email size, by date and a lot more.
+In this post, I will show you how to use search in Outlook to find emails properly.
+We will learn how to narrow your search criteria for better searches in Outlook.
+You can use Outlook to search for words in attachments, search by email size, by date and a lot more.

-One of the problems I have with Outlook is the time I spend looking for stuff in the past, I use a multilevel folder structure to archive emails that I wanted to keep but I realized organizing it, like in the old days, like a filing cabinet with lots of different drawers is not how it looks should be used then I started to use certain outlook, but it didn’t work the way I wanted it to.
-I’d get hundreds of results back, which I try to visually filter.
+One of the problems I have with Outlook is the time I spend looking for stuff.
+In the past, I used a multilevel folder structure to archive emails that I wanted to keep but I realized that organizing it, like in the old days, like a filing cabinet with lots of different drawers is not how it should be used.
+So I started to use certain Outlook features, but they didn’t work the way I wanted them to.
+I’d get hundreds of results back, which I tried to visually filter.
 You can imagine the frustration there.
 At some point.
-I realize there is much more to search than just dropping a word in the search box and pressing enter.
+I realize there is much more to searching than just dropping a word in the search box and pressing enter.
 He can actually find exactly what you want.
-You just have to know on how to ask it the right way.
+You just have to know how to ask it the right way.

 - Microsoft updated the search functionality in 2019 for Office 365.
-The search is now faster and the search for itself was moved to the very top of outlook to the title bar.
-This is now the same for the desktop app and outlook for the Web to use search.
+The search is now faster and the search itself was moved to the very top of Outlook, in the title bar.
+This is now the same for the desktop app and Outlook on the Web to use search.

-- Just click inside the search with your mouse or use the shortcut key Alt + Q or Control + E. This will open a dropdown where Outlook will make some personalized suggestions based on your recent activity.
+- Just click inside the search box with your mouse or use the shortcut keys Alt + Q or Control + E. This will open a dropdown where Outlook will make some personalized suggestions based on your recent activity.

 - I don’t find that particularly helpful, but in case you want to repeat a search, this may be useful for you.

-- In the past, I typed my search words and get hundreds of results back but that’s like driving your car in first gear only.
+- In the past, I typed my search words and got hundreds of results back but that’s like driving your car in first gear only.
 It’s going to take forever to get anywhere.

 - There are two ways you can use search, instant search and advance search.
 I’m going to show you both.